 What about my teenagers?
 Do you have a teen group?

-We had a young teen group in 2017 and will definitely continue the teen group.
+We’ve had teen groups depending on sign-ups and will definitely continue the teen group.
 We are developing great new things for the teen group to participate in.
 The teens and pre-teens will have some options for outdoor activities this year that we think they will especially enjoy.
 The camp setting is a perfect place for teens and pre-teens to have some independence within a supportive family setting while making valuable new friendships.

 Who are the counselors?